ShaktidharK1997/eval-loop-chi/snippets/close_loop.md

     })
 ```

-- Update Frontend Files and rebuild the Flask container
+- Update Frontend Files and rebuild the Flask container using SSH terminal

 ```bash
 # Copying front end files into our flask container to update the UI to include feedback